x140l1n/x140l1n/README.md

 - **Multiplatform App Development (DAM)**
 - **Web App Development (DAW)**
-  at *Centre d'Estudis Politècnics*, where I received the Outstanding Student award.

 One of my favorite hobbies is dancing 🕺, which has helped me develop discipline, consistency, and a strong attention to detail — all of which I bring to my work as a developer.